stadt-karlsruhe/geoextract/README.md

 and will have to validate house numbers heuristically.

 GeoExtract helps you to find potential locations and to filter and organize validated candidates.
-It is by no means a turnkey solution but instead provides a framework on which you can build a solution for your use case.
+It is no turnkey solution but instead provides a framework on which you can build a solution for your use case.

 [falsehoods]: https://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/
 [openaddresses]: https://openaddresses.io/